fs191/secure-logic-programming/docs/guide.md

 ?-same_generation(mari, ella).
 ```

-There must be exactly one goal clause in each PrivaLog program.
+Note that there must be exactly one goal clause in each PrivaLog program.

-Now the program is complete and we can run `lpsec input.pl -o output.sc`, where
+Now that the program is complete we can run `lpsec input.pl -o output.sc`, where
 `input.pl` is the file containing the PrivaLog program.
 After the compilation
 succeeds, we will have a SecreC program that can be further compiled to a
 Sharemind binary.